Last Updated on September 1, 2023

 Before refilling the water, remember that whatever water you use will be the one you breathe in.
-This is why it is best to use clean, distilled water free from germs or microparticles.
+This is why using clean, distilled water free from germs or microparticles is best.

-Adding pure and clean water ensures you breathe in better and your humidifier lasts longer.
-Moreover, it even requires less energy or pressure to steam the water as the device doesn’t have to overwork to clean it.
+Adding pure and clean water ensures you breathe better, and your humidifier lasts longer.
+Moreover, steaming the water requires less energy or pressure as the device doesn’t have to overwork to clean it.

 Add the Salt

 The amount of salt you add to your humidifier depends on the type and size of your humidifier.
 Depending on these factors, you need to determine the salt-to-water ratio.
-To make things simple, the larger the humidifier, the more salt is needed.
+To make things simple, the larger the salt humidifiers, the more salt is needed.

 However, the general ratio in a humidifier is about 2 to 3 pinches of salt to a liter of water.
 This is an ideal ratio, even though there are several other factors you need to consider as variables.